zorowangtt/phdthesis/source/13_chapter5_fixl.md

-Superposition of the x-ray crystallographic structures of met-FixLH and met-FixLH-imd (@fig:difference B) shows a movement of the FG loop, with an average positional displacement of 1.4 Å,[@gong2000] together with a slight movement of the Gβ strand and the reorientation of heme propionate 6 and 7 side chains.
-We speculate that this structural change induced the reorganization of the vibrational energy transfer network between heme and the FG loop or Gβ strand, leading to the modulation of signal transmission to the downstream of PAS-B domain.
+Superposition of the x-ray crystallographic structures of met-FixLH and met-FixLH-imd (@fig:difference B) shows a movement of the FG loop, with an average positional displacement of 1.4 Å,[@gong2000] together with a slight movement of the Gβ sheet and the reorientation of heme propionate 6 and 7 side chains.
+We speculate that this structural change induced the reorganization of the vibrational energy transfer network between heme and the FG loop or Gβ sheet, leading to the modulation of signal transmission to the downstream of PAS-B domain.
 To evaluate the effect of ligand binding quantitatively, we calculated the difference (Δ*G*) and the relative difference (rΔ*G*) of the *G*-values for residue pairs